-- Before applying for the Scholarship, must have scored 'Likely to Pass' on at least 2 parts of the GED Ready™ - Official Practice Test (OPT) in the particular subject areas.
+- Before applying for the Scholarship, must have scored 'Likely to Pass' on at least 1 part of the GED Ready™ - Official Practice Test (OPT) in the particular subject area(s).

 - Must have successfully completed at least one session/semester of adult education work at CCC before being eligible for Scholarship.

 - Must be currently enrolled in an Adult Secondary Education (ASE) class and have accumulated enough attendance hours for a valid post-test.

 - Must be able to schedule testing and pay $12.50 for each subtest for which you are applying with credit card/debit card/prepaid debit card if approved for Scholarship.

 - Must be at least 18 years old.

 - Must NOT have already received the GED® Testing Fee Scholarship from another City College of Chicago in subject areas not yet taken.

 only for subtests (subjects) of the GED® exam for which they have received a

 “Likely to Pass” score.
 Applicants awarded a scholarship toward at least one